dotexe-drift-server/samp-drift-script/README.md

 "You're making me want to record SA-MP again" -7thor

 # Current features
+- Chat notifications when a player leaves or joins the server
+- Registration and login, passwords saved as a hash in a .ini file (passwords are not saved as raw text)
+- Money, kills, and other things are saved to an .ini file just like the passwords
 - Infinite nitrous
 - Car godmode
 - Player godmode
-- Chat notifications when a player leaves or joins the server
 - /ls (Los Santos)
 - /lsap (Los Santos Airport)
 - /lv (Las Venturas)